Benchopt: Reproducible, efficient and collaborative optimization benchmarks: Second example: The Lasso

 When the support of the solution is small (either small $\lambda$, either small $n$ since the Lasso solution has at most $n$ nonzero coefficients), LARS is a competitive algorithm.
 We expect this to degrade when $n$ increases, but as the LARS solver in \texttt{scikit-learn} does not support sparse design matrices we could not include it for \emph{news20.binary} and \emph{rcv1.binary}.

 This benchmark is the first to evaluate solvers across languages, showing the competitive behavior of \lassojl{} and \glmnet{} compared to \Python{} solvers.
-We observe that both solvers have a large initialization time, and then converge very fast.
-To ensure that the benchmark is fair, even though the \Benchopt{} library is implemented in \Python{}, we made sure to track conversion overhead, as well as just-in-time compilation cost, and ignore them.
+Both solvers have a large initialization time, and then converge very fast.
+To ensure that the benchmark is fair, even though the \Benchopt{} library is implemented in \Python{}, we made sure to ignore conversion overhead, as well as just-in-time compilation cost.
 We also checked the timing's consistency with native calls to the libraries.

 Since the Lasso is massively used for it feature selection properties, the speed at which the solvers identify the support of the solution is also an important performance measure.
 Monitoring this with \Benchopt{} is straightforward, and a figure reporting this benchmark is in \autoref{app:sec:lasso}. {\ding{51}} {\ding{55}}